mubarak-hm/nma-circuitbreaker/README.md

 #  Custom Java Circuit Breaker

-A lightweight circuit breaker implementation in Java with sliding-window failure rate tracking and scheduler-based recovery — designed to help y understand resilience patterns
+A lightweight circuit breaker implementation in Java with sliding-window failure rate tracking and scheduler-based recovery — designed to help  understand resilience patterns

 This implementation is inspired by production libraries like Resilience4j, but built from scratch so the internal mechanics are clear and customizable.